ADA-Greenlight/ADA-Greenlight.github.io/index.md

 * Most important variables in the data set in terms of predicting power for the studied models : ...

 * Potential bias to alter the conclusions of the study :
-The method of the paper is very sensible to small bias.
-And even more, by following their method and applying sensitivity analysis, we can put into question their final results.
+The method of the paper is ... to small/high bias.
+This method allowed us to study the robustness of the results.
+This paper wasn't containing any statistical test.

 * Would propensity score matching (or another matching method) improve the accuracy of the results ?
-It seems that propensity score improves the results.
+It seems that propensity score doesn't improve the results.
-Put into question the matching in the study.
-Criticise the lack of pre-matching data, as we cannot really verify their matching methods (not fully transparent).
-Here we can clearly say that their matching is not good but we cannot clearly saying if their results are significant.

 ### Resources